 Real-Life Relative: Chris Niosi and Alison Fanelli (who voices Splat) are brother and sister.

 Averted, surprisingly enough.
 Even though the cast is filled with a roster of incredibly talented and versatile voice actors, each of them plays only one character.
 Or rather, one player - characters who are controlled by the same player share their voice actor.
 This was one of the earliest hints that Zetto and Kirbopher were one and the same - both were voiced by Chris Niosi.
-Zetto and Tigerlilly were also credited as having been played by other actors than the ones who played Kirbopher and Kizuna respectively, before The Reveal.
+Zetto and SOFDTI were also credited as having been played by other actors than the ones who played Kirbopher and Gamecrazed respectively, before their respective reveals.

 This promotional video. for Kirbopher's panel, premiering a new TOME episode at Kamicon, starts with Yami Yugi, introducing Kirbopher, and failing at pronouncing Kirbopher's name correctly.
 Then Nylocke drops in to try to help!
 Hilarity ensues.